Barry Cable

-Cable returned to Victoria in 1981 to become the senior coach of North Melbourne, a role which he held until 1984, and later worked as an assistant at the West Coast Eagles during their first years in the VFL.
-Having represented Western Australia in a total of 20 matches during his playing career, Cable also coached the team at the 1979 State of Origin Carnival, later being named coach of the All-Australian team.
+Cable returned to Victoria in 1981 to serve as the senior coach of North Melbourne, a position he held until 1984.
+He later worked as an assistant coach with the West Coast Eagles during their initial VFL seasons.
+Having represented Western Australia in 20 interstate matches during his playing career, Cable also coached the state team at the 1979 State of Origin Carnival, after which he was named coach of the All-Australian team.

-His tally of seven best and fairest awards at Perth is a club record, while his career total of 379 premiership matches is a record for any elite Australian rules football player born in Western Australia as of 2022, and was also an elite Australian rules football record until broken by Kevin Bartlett in Round 20 of the 1982 VFL season.
+His tally of seven best and fairest awards at Perth remains a club record.
+His career total of 379 premiership matches was an elite Australian rules football record until broken by Kevin Bartlett in Round 20 of the 1982 VFL season, and remains a record for any elite player born in Western Australia as of 2026.

-Cable also played three pre-season/night series matches for East Perth and 21 interstate football matches (20 for Western Australia and one for Victoria), along with one pre-season/night series match for North Melbourne (these are recognised as senior by the WAFL but not the VFL/AFL).
-If these are included, then Cable played a total of 404 senior career games, which is also the most (equal with Brian Peake) of any elite Australian rules football player born in Western Australia.

-The VFL/AFL list Cable and Peake's total as 403, excluding their VFL/AFL pre-season/night series match (Cable for North Melbourne and Peake for Geelong).
+Cable also played three pre-season/night series matches for East Perth and 21 interstate matches (20 for Western Australia and one for Victoria), along with one pre-season/night series match for North Melbourne; these are recognised as senior games by the WAFL but not the VFL/AFL.
+Including these matches, Cable played 404 senior career games, tied with Brian Peake for the most by any elite player born in Western Australia.
+The VFL/AFL lists Cable and Peake's totals as 403, excluding their VFL/AFL pre-season matches.

 Early life

-The youngest of eleven children, Cable was born in Narrogin, a country town in the Wheatbelt region of Western Australia.
-His father, Edward, born in England, died when Cable was six and he was raised by his indigenous mother, Dorothy a member of the Noongar people of south-west Western Australia.
-Cable spent much of his childhood playing football – aged eleven, he was reprimanded by his school headmaster for devoting too much time to playing.
-Cable debuted for the senior side of his local club, the Narrogin Imperials in the Upper Great Southern Football League (UGSFL), at the age of fifteen.
-After spending two years as a butcher's apprentice, Cable moved to Perth to attempt to play in the Western Australian Football League (WAFL).
+The youngest of eleven children, Cable was born in Narrogin, a town in the Wheatbelt region of Western Australia.
+His father, Edward, was born in England and died when Cable was six years old.
+He was raised by his Indigenous mother, Dorothy, a member of the Noongar people of south-west Western Australia.
+Cable spent much of his childhood playing football; at age eleven, he was reprimanded by his school headmaster for devoting too much time to the sport.
+He made his senior debut for his local club, the Narrogin Imperials in the Upper Great Southern Football League (UGSFL), at age fifteen.
+After completing two years of a butcher's apprenticeship, Cable relocated to Perth to pursue a career in the Western Australian Football League (WAFL).